Black River – Kingstree, South Carolina

 Reflections on the Black River

-She goes on to describe the scene for the bottom photo, taken in early June of 2015: “This is what happens to the river here when we don’t have a lot of rain.
+She goes on to describe the scene for the third photo, taken in early June of 2015: “This is what happens to the river here when we don’t have a lot of rain.
 People were walking across it with the water coming only to their ankles.”